DreamLifting: A Plug-in Module Lifting MV Diffusion Models for 3D Asset Generation: Introduction

 The design of \moduleName~offers several advantages: (1) It adaptively preserves expressive knowledge learned from large-scale 2D datasets and utilizes it for 3D generation, enabling efficient and high-quality 3D asset synthesis.
 Our experiments show that preserving and adapting these pre-trained priors facilitates better convergence with less training data.
-Notably, our method achieves impressive performance while trained on only 69k high-quality multi-view instances from G-Objaverse~\cite{qiu2024richdreamer}, whereas 3DTopia-XL is trained on a subset of Objaverse~\cite{deitke2023objaverse} with 256k 3D instances.
 (2) It maintains modularity and flexibility, allowing seamless integration with different base models and enabling scalable performance improvements when paired with more powerful foundational diffusion models.
 Extensive experiments confirm that integrating more powerful base models enhances generation quality and that flexibly combining PBR diffusion priors significantly improves material synthesis.

 For downstream applications, we implement a test-time refinement process to convert the resulting Gaussian splats into high-quality, UV-mapped 3D meshes, as shown in \Figref{fig:teaser}.
 At inference, the system generates Gaussian splats with PBR materials in under three seconds, which are then efficiently converted into production-ready assets by the proposed process within 30 seconds.